 Richmond's economy supports over 126,000 jobs in various sectors including services, retailing, tourism, technology industries, light manufacturing, airport services and aviation, agriculture, fishing and government.
 In recent years, Richmond has been emerging as a leading centre for high tech industries.

-Richmond is known throughout the Vancouver region for its quality Parks, Trails and Cycling Routes, Recreation and Community Centre facilities, and its Arts, Culture and Heritage facilities.
-Richmond has over 90 parks that total approximately 1400 acres in area and an additional 200 acres in a recreational trail system plus a wide variety of recreational amenities, including pools, arenas, community centres, tennis courts, playgrounds, picnic areas, golf courses, lacrosse boxes, running tracks and playing fields.
+Richmond is known throughout the Vancouver region for its quality Parks, Trails and Cycling Routes, Recreation and Community Centre facilities and its Arts, Culture and Heritage facilities.

-The City also maintains a system of interconnecting perimeter dyke trails which provide for a variety of recreational opportunities as well as scenic views of the north shore mountains and natural and historic areas.
+The system of interconnecting perimeter dike trails offers for a variety of recreational opportunities along with scenic views of the North Shore mountains and natural and historic areas.
 Cultural facilities include libraries, a performing arts theatre, art gallery, arts centre, museums, archives and heritage sites.

 Amidst the recent rapid change, the community has continued to place a priority on protecting farmland, preserving its heritage and protecting the natural environment.
 Among the popular sites for experiencing Richmond's unique environmental and cultural heritage are Garry Point Park with its beaches and estuary habitat, Britannia Heritage Shipyard, Gulf of Georgia Cannery and London Heritage Farm.

-Richmond is connected to neighbouring lower mainland cities by a series of bridges and a tunnel.
-There are two major freeways feeding into Richmond a rapid transit line and two railway lines.
+Richmond is connected to neighbouring Metro Vancouver cities by a series of bridges and a tunnel.
+There are two major freeways feeding into Richmond, a rapid transit line and two railway lines.
 Richmond also has two international seaports.
 In addition, Vancouver International Airport is located in Richmond on Sea Island.
-See Translink Transit Services for information about the Canada Line and other public transit information.
+See TransLink Transit Services for information about the Canada Line and other public transit information.

-To learn more about our City please see the Official Community Plan in the City Services section of this web site under Planning & Zoning.
+To learn more about Richmond, see the Official Community Plan in the Planning & Zoning section under Planning, Building & Development.